Astrabrat/FLIP-First-Look-Inspection-Planner/README.md

 This codebase contains the implementation of the First Look Inspection Planner developed as part of the research pursued in my doctoral thesis *On Adaptive and Scene-Aware Inspection Autonomy*.

 The following codebase has been tested on Quadrupedal robots (SPOT), Ground robots (Husky) and Aerial robots (Shafter).
 The method has been extensively validated across static and dynamic environment condition as well as in a priori known and unknown environments.
+The work has been validated using both 3D LiDAR and RGBD point-clouds as inputs.
+For better performance, use of LiDAR points is adviced in combination with the voxel grid filter.

 The method plans over instantanneous 3D point-cloud and odometry information with configurable orientation of the onboard sensor suite.